markc/bojax/README.md

 they are there simply to provide some blog-like example context, however, the special [lib/md/1.md] frontpage must remain as the main index.

-## How to handle images
+## How To Handle Images

 Image handling is a bit of a hack but the first attempt seems to mostly work by abusing the [marked] script and its [GFM] extension for tables.
-Using the example from the [/10] post, the first row (with FullSize) defines the image itself wrapped inside a link, the 2 second row says to center this table column and the 3rd row is a comment in italics.
+Using the example from the [/10] post, the first row (with FullSize) defines the image itself wrapped inside a link, the 2nd row says to center this table column and the 3rd row is a comment in italics.
 The `[2]` becomes the `src` of the image and `[1]` becomes a direct link to the image so it can be viewed in it's original form and downloaded via the RMB browser menu.

     # [ownCloud Is Too Heavy]